n-lukas/Analyzing-Startup-Success/ProcessCreation.md

 Added the following DAX formulas to create a new column in the primary table <br />
 `Major City Location = RELATED('Major Cities Lookup'[Major City]) & ", " & RELATED('Major Cities Lookup'[State]) & ", " & 'Startups'[Country]` <br />

-This provide a clean concatinated locations that allows us to look up the location on map visuals and ensure it is pulling correctly.
+This provides a clean concatinated location that allows us to look up the location on map visuals and ensure it is pulling correctly.

 Created a DAX formula to calculate average startup value <br />
 `Average Startup Value = CALCULATE(DIVIDE(SUM('Startups'[Valuation]), COUNTA('Startups'[Company])))` <br />